cynepton/home-service-robot/README.md

 ## Project Build Process

-### Here's a list of the steps in this project - use it to track your progress!
+### Here's a list of the steps in this project - use it to track the progress!

 - Simulation setup
 - SLAM Testing